lockable-dev/lockable-docs/docs/https-endpoints.md

 ```
 This returns `{'response': true}` if the lease was renewed successfully, `{'response': false}` otherwise.

+> **_NOTE_**: By default, locks go in the same public namespace.
+When picking a lock name, please make sure the name is unique and has low collision probability.
+For example `acme-company-foo-system-parallel-batch-job` is a good name. `my-lock` is not.
+Alternatively, private namespaces are available for Business tier users.

 ## Release
 Once a process is done with the lock, it can release it by calling the `/release` endpoint:
 ```bash